Skip to main content

 Locator Map

 Surrounded by the Nantahala and Cherokee National Forests, Hiwassee and the adjacent Apalachia Reservoir serve as a rich habitat for deer, wild turkey and other animals.
 The reservoir has more than 163 miles of shoreline and 6,090 surface acres, and is well-suited for canoeing, rafting and learning the basics of whitewater boating.
-Below Hiwassee Dam a day-use park on Apalachia Reservoir has a picnic pavilion that can be rented and access to boating, fishing and exploring the reservoir and its tributaries.
-Here is the reservoir’s recreation directory.
+Below the Hiwassee Dam, a day-use park on Apalachia Reservoir has a picnic pavilion that can be rented.
+See the Hiwassee River water trail guide (with maps).

 Visit Our Sister Site